SeniorMedia/intl_phone_picker/README.md

 Feel free to contribute and add your own config translation files through pull requests !
 If you want to add a tranlation file, just put it into config/locales !
 Or if you can't just send us by email, we will do it for you.

-Currently supported languages : US, FR.
+Currently supported languages : US (default), FR.
+The gem takes the language of the locale from your project.

 ## Sources